JingQuinn/Story/README.md

 Chapter 3 -- Sickness

 stomach problem, looking for help.
+Got good advices and help from neighbor. know the reason cause it, but too late for Max.